adempus/apache-local-serve-flask/README.md

 # apache-LAN-serve-flask

-So I found a way to host a Flask application over LAN.
+Here's a way to host a Flask application over LAN.
 Useful for testing on mobile devices or whatever use-case demands remote access to your Flask application for testing purposes.
 You basically need Apache2, WSGI, and gUnicorn to do this.
+(Mac & Linux only, srry Windows)

 ### 1. First install Apache2, WSGI and gUnicorn by running the commands: